JLammons14/ValenciaInR/README.md

 # ValenciaInR
- This package adds the vaginal microbiome analysis tool Valencia to R & simplifies use of phyloseq objects with Valencia.
+ This package adds the vaginal microbiome analysis tool Valencia to R & converts phyloseq objects to the format needed for Valencia.

 ## Valcenia Publication and Github